 Our Analysis and Test Results

 The Hoka Sky Kaha almost defies a being placed in a category.
 Is it a high-top trail running shoe, a lightweight backpacking boot, or something in between?
 Whatever designation you choose to label the Sky Kaha with, it is a phenomenally comfortable shoe that is not just a one-trick pony.
-This boot does well in almost all of our review metrics, making it an easy decision to award it the Top Pick for Lightweight Adventures.
+This boot does well in almost all of our review metrics, making it an easy decision to award it a Top Pick for folks looking for a padded ride.

 The Hoka Sky Kaha boots blew us away with their extraordinary comfort.
 Seriously, these boots don't even give other models a fair fight trying to compete against it in this metric!
 Thanks to a blend of proprietary foam layers as the basis for its midsole construction, the one word to best describe the feeling of walking around in the Kaha is plush.
 Straight out of the box these boots delivered excellent all-day comfort, allowing our feet to move around without being loose, and our feet did not feel nearly as fatigued at the end of a long hiking day as with more minimal midsole constructions.

 We preferred the lacing system of this pair of HOKA's.
 It consists of a leather cutout eyelet at the start of the laces, followed by four metal eyelets.
 In the middle of the lacing system, two eyelets are located side by side.
 Choosing the eyelets further forward makes the lacing system tighter across the top.
 Opting for the eyelets located further back makes the heel box feel snugger.
 We liked the adjustability to accommodate personal preferences.
 Two hooks at the top of the upper allow the user to tighten the collar around the ankle with ease.
 The heel box felt excellent to the feet of our reviewers, with no slippage reported.
 We like this lacing system but missed the lace-locking feature found on some models.